MeltwaterArchive/storyplayer/modules/assertions/assertsDouble.md

 _assertsDouble()_ allows you to test a PHP double or float, and to compare it against another PHP double or float.

-The source code for these actions can be found in the class _DataSift\Storyplayer\Prose\DoubleExpects_.
+The source code for these actions can be found in the class _DataSift\Storyplayer\Prose\AssertsDouble_.

 ## doesNotEqual()